martynasbakanas/php-disposable-emails/README.md

 This package provides a method for determining whether an email address is a disposable / temporary email address.

-All credit to the maintaining of the list of disposable / temporary email addresses goes to [github.com/disposable-email-domains/disposable-email-domains](https://github.com/disposable-email-domains/disposable-email-domains).
+All credit to the maintaining of the list of disposable / temporary email addresses goes to [https://raw.githubusercontent.com/disposable/disposable-email-domains](https://https://raw.githubusercontent.com/disposable/disposable-email-domains).

+Emails are added from https://raw.githubusercontent.com/disposable/disposable-email-domains/master/domains.txt

 ## Installation